 - 1 small handful chopped fresh cilantro leaves

-*Split yellow mung dahl beans are available at Asian or Indian grocery stores, or on our online store.
+*Split yellow mung dahl beans are available at Asian or Indian grocery stores, or as Organic, on our online store.
 Different spellings include mung or just dahl.
-Please note that you do not want the whole mung beans – which are green – or yellow split peas.
+Note you do not want whole mung beans (which are green) or yellow split peas.

 - Wash split yellow mung beans and rice together until water runs clear.

-- In a pre-heated large pot, dry roast the ginger and all the spices (except the bay leaves) on medium heat for a few minutes.
-This dry-roasting will enhance the flavor.
+- Optional: In pre-heated large pot, dry roast ginger and spices (except bay leaves) on medium heat for a few minutes to enhance flavor.

-- Add dahl and rice and stir, coating the rice and beans with the spices.
+- Add dahl and rice and stir, coating rice and beans with spices.

-- Add water and bay leaves and bring to a boil.
+- Add water and bay leaves and bring to boil.

 - Boil for 10 minutes.

-- Turn heat to low, cover pot and continue to cook until dahl and rice become soft (about 30-40 minutes).
+- Turn heat to low, cover pot, and cook until dahl and rice become soft (about 30-40 minutes).

 - Add salt or Bragg’s to taste.

-For weak digestion, gas or bloating: Before starting to prepare the kitchari, first par-boil the split mung dahl (cover with water and bring to boil), drain, and rinse.
+For weak digestion, gas, or bloating: Before starting to prepare kitchari, first parboil split mung dahl (cover with water and bring to boil), drain, and rinse.
 Repeat 2-3 times.
-OR, soak beans overnight and then drain.
-Cook as directed.
+OR soak beans overnight.
+Drain and cook as directed.

 Kitchari : A New Favorite in Your Kitchen

-Make kitchari when you are sick, when you are sad, when you are cleansing, for your kids or a loved one when they are under the weather, when you can’t be bothered to cook, when you come back from a long trip, when you need to regain your strength, but maybe not for dinner on a first date.
+Make kitchari when you’re sick, sad, cleansing, for a loved one under the weather, when you can’t be bothered to cook, when you come back from a long trip, or when you need to regain your strength, but maybe not for dinner on a first date.